MurphyRP/DSESpark_day1/README.md

 5) Why are you running simple Spark-SQL?
 Why would anyone need Spark-SQL with DSE/Cassandra?

 6) Where might an ad-hoc 'interface' to Cassandra via Spark make more sense?
 Does CLI sound like a common usage pattern?

+### Spark CLI

+1) Open Spark

+    ``` sudo <installdir>/bin/dse spark-sql -total-executor-cores 2 ```

+    A) What contexts are available?
+    B) For DSE 4.8 and earlier version users, what is different?

+2) Refresh the Spark Master UI

+    A) What applications are running?
+    B) Is there anything different than when we were running the Spark-SQL shell?
+    C) Why do these applications not 'stop' running?